atdd-bdd/GherkinExecutorForJava/README.md

 No calls to production code are in this glue code, as the Scenario is completely independent of the code.

 Congratulations, you're ready to start with your project.
+You can delete the `SimpleTest` directory (or remove the `fail` from the glue code.)

 #### Your Project
 You need to import your production code into the glue code and possibly the data code.
 You can alter the glue code or your can add the